 Whether you're here for a week or a weekend, choosing how to spend time in Paris can seem overwhelming.
-But fear not, a browse through our Paris bible should fill you with inspiration.
+But fear not, a browse through our bible of things to do in Paris should fill you with inspiration.
 From Instagrammable viewpoints to quirky watering holes, by day or by night, from haute couture to fine cuisine, we've condensed the City of Light into 101 things to do.

 Classic, cool, romantic (or all three) - Paris has many faces and 101 barely even covers it.
-If you want to explore the city with a zoom lens, check out Paris by area and download one of the best apps for making your way around the capital.
+If you want to explore the city with a zoom lens, check out Paris by area or get specific with the 50 best Paris attractions.
 And to really get you in the mood for la vie Parisienne, feast your ears on these musical tributes.
 Enjoy!

 The most famous edifice in the world, the Eiffel Tower, was originally erected as a temporary exhibit for a World Fair.
 It provides heart-stopping views over Paris and is visible from most vantage points across the city.
 Apart from the new glass floor installed in 2014, there’s also a panoramic champagne bar on the third floor, a brasserie, and the Michelin-starred Jules Verne restaurant.
 At night, the Eiffel’s girders sparkle like fairy lights on a Christmas tree (every hour, on the hour).